Fiber Drawing Furnace

 Facility Requirements

 Electric: The power supply is completely wired for operation from one source of single phase, 150 ampere power.
 Facility voltage required is 208/230 volts, 60 Hz or 220 volts, 50 Hz.
-Options for operation from 440/480 or 380 volts, single or 3 phase power are available at additional cost.
+We have other options for operation from 440/480 or 380 volts, single or 3 phase power at additional cost.

-Water: Furnace cooling water is required at a minimum continuous rate of 4.0 gpm at 55 psid, 65-85°F (14 liters/minute at 380 kPa, 18-30°C).
-The water should be filtered if it contains sand or other solid matter.
+Water: The furnace requires cooling water at a minimum continuous rate of 4.0 gpm at 55 psid, 65-85°F (14 liters/minute at 380 kPa, 18-30°C).
+Filter the water if it contains sand or other solid matter.

-Operating Gas: The furnace must be operated with an inert gas — nitrogen or argon/helium.
-The gas must be dry and oxygen-free, less than 1 ppm H2O and O2.
-Use of Thermal Technology’s Gas Purification System is recommended.
+Operating Gas: The furnace must be operated with an inert gas: nitrogen or argon/helium.
+Furthermore, the gas must be dry and oxygen-free, less than 1 ppm H2O and O2.
+We recommend using Thermal Technology’s Gas Purification System.

 Sales & Service Inquiry